Olena1788/calculator-project/README.md

 <br/>

 **Testing**
-- Chrome Dev Tools was the primary tool for testing responsiveness throughout development
+- Chrome Dev Tools was the primary tool for testing responsiveness throughout the development
-- Responsiveness was additionally tested in Safari, Firefox, and Edge browers, and using [Am I Responsive](https://ui.dev/amiresponsive) and the [Responsive Design Checker](https://www.responsivedesignchecker.com/)
+- Responsiveness was additionally tested in Safari, Firefox, and Edge browers, and using [Am I Responsive](https://ui.dev/amiresponsive), the [Responsive Design Checker](https://www.responsivedesignchecker.com/) and [live.Browserstack](https://live.browserstack.com/)

 <br/>